CVE-2025-23700 Overview

 Workarounds

-# Example: Add Content Security Policy header to Apache configuration
+# Example Content Security Policy header for Apache to mitigate reflected XSS

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.